The Lender's Guide to HOA Documents and Condo Approvals

 Common Underwriting Issues

 Delinquency over 15%.
-This is the most frequent deal-killer.
+This is the most frequent deal-killer I see.
 The 15% threshold applies to the number of units 60+ days past due.
-During economic downturns or in communities with high investor ownership, delinquency rates can spike above this level.
+During economic downturns or in communities with heavy investor ownership, delinquency rates can blow right past this level.

 Insufficient insurance.
-Especially fidelity bond coverage, which smaller associations sometimes skip.
-If the bond amount is below the Fannie Mae requirement, the association needs to increase coverage before the loan can close.
+Fidelity bond coverage is the usual culprit.
+Smaller associations sometimes skip it or carry too little.
+If the bond amount falls below the Fannie Mae requirement, the association needs to increase coverage before the loan can close.
+Getting the board to act quickly on a coverage change is its own challenge.

 Litigation.
-Not all litigation is disqualifying.
-A slip-and-fall claim is different from a construction defect lawsuit.
-The underwriter needs to evaluate the nature, potential cost, and insurance coverage for any pending claims.
+Not all litigation kills a deal.
+A slip-and-fall claim is a completely different animal from a construction defect lawsuit.
+The underwriter needs to evaluate the nature of the claim, the potential cost, and whether insurance covers it.

 Budget deficits.
-An association running a deficit — spending more than it collects — raises questions about future assessment increases or special assessments, both of which affect the borrower's ability to pay.
+An association spending more than it collects raises real questions about future assessment increases or special assessments.
+Both of those hit the borrower's ability to pay, and underwriters know it.

 Timing and Workflow

-For lenders, the HOA document review often sits on the critical path.
-Here's how to manage it:
+For lenders, the HOA document review often sits right on the critical path.
+A few things help keep it from blowing up your timeline:

 - 2.Set expectations with the loan officer.
 Condo questionnaires take 5-15 business days.
-Factor this into your rate lock and closing timeline.
+Factor this into your rate lock and closing timeline or you'll be scrambling.

 - 3.Review documents as they arrive.
-Don't wait until the full file is assembled.
-Flag issues early so there's time to resolve them.
+Don't sit on them until the full file is assembled.
+Flag issues early so there's actually time to fix them.

 - 4.Build relationships with management companies.
-Repeat business creates goodwill and may get you faster turnaround.
+Repeat business creates goodwill and can get you faster turnaround.
+This matters more than people think.

 - 5.Have a plan for ineligible projects.
 If the project doesn't meet standard guidelines, know your PERS and SUA options before the borrower is counting on a closing date.